Palestinian cuisine: Gaza

+Gaza was part of the Via Maris; a Roman trade route that transported spices and incense.
+The city's role in the spice trade contributed to the presence of spices in Gazan cuisine.

 A dish native to the Gaza area is sumaghiyyeh.
 The meal consists of water-soaked ground sumac mixed with tahina.
 The mixture is added to sliced chard and pieces of stewed beef and garbanzo beans and then additionally flavored with dill seeds, garlic and hot peppers.
 It is often eaten cool with khubz.
 Rummaniyya depends on the particular time of the year and it is made up of unripened pomegranate seeds, eggplant, tahina, garlic, hot peppers and lentils.
 Fukharit adas is a slow-cooked lentil stew flavored with red pepper flakes, crushed dill seeds, garlic, and cumin, traditionally made during winter and early spring.

+Palestinians in Gaza rely on several clay utensils in their cooking, including the zibdiyyeh (زبدية), a clay vessel used as a serving bowl, mortar and pestle, and cooking vessel, as well as clay water pitchers (ibriq) and clay cooking jars known as qidra.

 Qidra is a rice dish named after the large clay vessel and clay oven that is used to bake it.
 In the oven, the rice is cooked with pieces of meat, often lamb, whole garlic cloves, garbanzo beans, cardamom pods, and various other spices such as turmeric—which gives it a yellow color—cinnamon, allspice, nutmeg and cumin.
 Plain rice cooked in meat or chicken broth and flavored with mild spices including cinnamon is known as fatteh ghazzawiyyeh.
 The rice is layered over a thin markook bread known as farasheeh, smothered in ghee (an Egyptian variation of butter) and topped with stuffed chicken or lamb.
 The meal is eaten with green peppers and lemon sauce.

 Palestinian author Laila el-Haddad writes that the exact history of the popularity of chilis in Gaza (especially Gaza City) is a mystery, she attributes their modern importance in Gazan cuisine to their nutritional value, affordability, and ease of cultivation.